 All these agile at scale methods provide a framework to implement Enterprise Agile Planning (EAP) tools.
 Now that you have gained a clearer insight into the top 5 approaches to help you deploy agility at enterprise scale, it’s up to you to choose the one that will adapt to your business’s process and context specificities.
 It is important to underline that if a method – SAFe for instance – works perfectly for a given company, it doesn’t necessarily mean that it will be the most suitable solution for another company.

-In conclusion, if you are willing to succeed in your agile transformation at scale on the long run, we suggest you opt for and implement the method that best adapts to your activity, teams and workflows… or why not create your own approach like Spotify did?!
+In conclusion, if you are willing to go for a large-scale agile transformation and to succeed in it on the long run, we suggest you opt for and implement the method that best adapts to your activity, teams and workflows… or why not create your own approach like Spotify did?!